munificent/magpie/doc/site/markdown/records.md

     val point = x: 2, y: 3
     drawPoint(x: 2, y: 3)

 In fact, *any* time you call a method that takes "multiple" arguments, you're actually just passing a record.
 Records are used pervasively through the language.
-Every time you see a comma in code, you're seeing a record (or a record [pattern](patterns.html)).
+Every time you see a comma in code, you're seeing a record or a record [pattern](patterns.html).
+(There's one exception, [lists](lists.html) use commas to separate elements too.)